emberjs/website/source/guides/routing/loading-and-error-substates.md

 If no viable error substates can be found, an error message will be logged.

-The only way in which `loading`/`error` substate resolution differs is that `error` events will continue to bubble above a transition's pivot route.

 ### `error` substates with dynamic segments